 HE courses include HNC and HND courses, undergraduate degrees (for example, BA, BSc, BEd) and postgraduate degrees (for example, MA, MSc or PhD).
 FE courses include GCSEs, AS and 'A' levels (and their equivalents), NVQs, GNVQs, BTECs and Access courses.

 If you are not sure whether your course is HE or FE, ask your place of study.
 If your course is a HE course, the institution will usually decide your fee status on the basis of the relevant fees regulations.
 If your course is a FE course, the institution might consider charging you 'home' fees even if you do not come within the categories in the fees regulations; this will depend on your circumstances.

 'Overseas' fees can range from £3,500 to about £18,000 per year depending on the institution, the level of course and the type of course.
 The fee will probably increase each year by the level of inflation.
 You should contact the institutions you have applied to in order to find out what the fees are for your course and whether they can tell you what the fees will be for future years.

 Your institution will probably ask you to give them some information about yourself and your family to help it assess your fee status.
-It will use the information you give to check if you fit into one of the Categories for 'home' fees.
-You may be asked to provide documents (for example, passport, official letters) to support the information you give.
+It will use the information you give to check if you fit into one of the categories for 'home' fees.
+You may be asked to provide documents (for example, a passport or official letters) to support the information you give.